SOAR - Phoenix Chapter

 Berj was born in Baghdad, Iraq, and then migrated with his family to Phoenix Arizona in 1999.
 Since his youth, Berj was very much into serving his community, where he was a choir member at the St. Gregory the Illuminator church in Baghdad, and when moved to Arizona, he served on the St. Apkar Armenian Church’s Parish Council board, as well as a treasurer for (Hye-Way) an Armenian cultural organization.

 During the past 8 years, Berj worked mainly in the linguistics and interpretation industry, where his knowledge in the Arabic language is utilized, in addition to Armenian and English.
 After working as a bilingual support specialist for a computer consulting company, he had the opportunity to work with the United States Armed Forces, and was assigned as a civilian interpreter to a Special Operations Combat team and deployed to Diyala province in Iraq.
 After about 2.5 years he returned to Arizona to the same computer consulting company and is currently working as a Quality Assurance analyst.
-In addition, Berj is currently attending the University of Phoenix working towards his Bachelor’s Degree in Business, with an anticipated graduation date sometime in 2018.
+In addition, Berj is currently attending Arizona state University working towards his Bachelor’s Degree in Business.

 Berj leads a healthy lifestyle where he enjoys the beautiful weather Arizona has to offer and hikes at least once a week at different trails.